ray-project/ray/doc/source/data/custom-datasource.rst

 constructing the MongoDB pipeline in ``_read_single_partition``.

 In ``get_read_tasks``, we construct a :class:`~ray.data.ReadTask` object for each ``pipeline`` object.
+This will need to provide a :class:`~ray.data.block.BlockMetadata` and a no-arg read function as arguments.
+The :class:`~ray.data.block.BlockMetadata` contains metadata like number of rows, size in bytes and schema that we know about the block prior to actually executing the read task; the no-arg read function is just a wrapper of ``_read_single_partition``
-A list of :class:`~ray.data.ReadTask` objects are returned at the end of the function call, and these tasks are executed on remote workers.
+A list of :class:`~ray.data.ReadTask` objects are returned by ``get_read_tasks``, and these tasks are executed on remote workers.
 You can find more details about `Dataset read execution here <https://docs.ray.io/en/master/data/key-concepts.html#reading-data>`__.

 .. literalinclude:: ./doc_code/custom_datasource.py